 'I Don't Believe This Is Happening': 911 Call Reveals Chaos After Delta Fuel Dump

-It was the middle of sunny day on Tuesday, Jan.
-14, and hundreds of students and staff were on the playground of an elementary school in Los Angeles, when a school employee called 911 to report a bizarre emergency on his campus.
+It was the middle of a sunny day on Jan.
+14, and hundreds of students and staff were on the playground of an elementary school in Los Angeles when a school employee called 911 to report a bizarre emergency on his campus.

 "It was actually raining airline fuel onto my campus," the school employee said.